Upcoming Exhibitions

 The St. Louis Artists' Guild is proud to present our annual members exhibition, an all media and theme exhibit.

-Solo Exhibition by Jim Trotter
+Through Time and Lens by Jim Trotter

 September 19 - October 18, 2025